Justus Frantz: Life

 Frantz began playing piano at the age of ten and later studied with Eliza Hansen and Wilhelm Kempff at the Hochschule für Musik und Theater Hamburg under a scholarship from the Studienstiftung des deutschen Volkes, or German National Scholarship Foundation.
 In 1967, Frantz and Claus Kanngießer won the second prize at the international music competition of the ARD playing as a cello and piano duo, marking the beginning of his international career.
 He first played with the Berlin Philharmonic Orchestra, conducted by Herbert von Karajan in 1970.
 In 1975, he played in his United States debut concert with the New York Philharmonic Orchestra conducted by Leonard Bernstein, who became his lifelong friend.
 Other conductors with whom he has played include Carlo Maria Giulini and Rudolf Kempe.
 He founded the Schleswig-Holstein Musik Festival in 1986 and became a UNHCR Goodwill Ambassador in 1989, a post from which he has since retired.
 He also founded the Philharmonia of the Nations in 1995.
-From September 2013 Maestro Frantz is musical director of The Israel Sinfonietta Beersheba.
+From September 2013 is musical director of The Israel Sinfonietta Beersheba.

+In May 2024 Frantz outed himself as bisexual.
+He had during his life different same-sex partnerships.